1987 Dhein massacre: Background

-In 1987, Dhein, or Ed Daein, the principal town in eastern southern Darfur and hosts the Eastern District Council's headquarters, has a population of around 60,000, predominantly from the Rizeigat tribe, with Zaghawa, Dinka, Barti, and Hausa minorities.
+In 1987, Dhein, or Ed Daein, the principal town in eastern southern Darfur and location of the Eastern District Council headquarters, has a population of around 60,000, predominantly from the Rizeigat tribe, with Zaghawa, Dinka, Barti, and Hausa minorities.

 Despite its lack of army presence, Dhein held political significance, particularly for the Umma Party.
 Dhein was also strategically located in the conflict between the government and the Sudan People's Liberation Army (SPLA) south of Bahr al-Arab.
 Government-supported militias known as the Muraheleen, many from Dhein's Rizeigat, source funds for arms from local merchants.
 The town receives stolen cattle and kidnapped Dinka women and children.
 Dhein, connected by rail and road, is a commercial grain and cattle trade hub.

 Dinka migration to Dhein began in 1964 due to the First Sudanese Civil War, and they established a church in the town around the same time, aimed for cordial relations with Muslims by offering English classes and a nursery.
 Many of the Dinka returned south post-Addis Ababa Agreement (1972) but fled back to Dhein during the Second Sudanese Civil War due to militia attacks.
 In 1986, an Islamic group census counted 16,970 Dinkas.
 Economically, they engaged in agricultural labour, factory work, construction, and various temporary jobs.
 Few were government employees, with many from the Luwo people perishing in the Police Centre fire.
 The Dinka population in Dhein was about 16,970.

 In 1985, SPLA units appeared in Dinka land south of Bahr al-Arab.
 That year, amid northern famine, Rizeigat groups settled with the Dinka peacefully.
 The Transitional Military Council (TMC) saw Dinka support as crucial to the SPLA, prompting strategies to undermine it by arming the Muraheleen militia, which was made of Rizeigat and Misseiria.
 Sadig al-Mahdi, as Prime Minister, intensified these strategies, fuelling historical Dinka-Rizeigat tensions.
 By late 1985, militias began attacking Dinka villages, resulting in numerous deaths, kidnappings of women and children, cattle theft, and property destruction.
 These assaults persisted and became a primary source of income, with government officials allegedly involved in selling the stolen cattle until SPLA forces provided protection in mid-1986.

 Other forms of banditry by militias included violent attacks, such as the 1986 ambush on a Dinka-owned lorry, resulting in 30 deaths.

 In early 1987, further Rizeigat attacks, including those aided by Fallata Umbararu, led to significant casualties and more kidnappings.
 Battles between SPLA and Muraheleen militias culminated in SPLA reclaiming stolen cattle.
 The government's tactics caused widespread Dinka displacement and reinforced banditry and slavery among the Rizeigat, creating a hostile environment that led to massacres.